savetheclocktower/daubjs/README.md

 This further means that **case insensitivity is all-or-nothing within a language**.
 In some languages, like HTML, this is probably what you want.
 In more complicated stuff like JavaScript, total case insensitivity won't work at all.
 If an individual rule needs to be case-insensitive, you'll have to get creative in how you write its regular expression.

 Finally, **be aware of HTML entities**.
 Depending on what language you're parsing and how your CMS works, some characters might be HTML-encoded before they get parsed.
-Any code block containing sample HTML will, for obvious reasons, already be encoded in an HTML context.
+Any code block containing sample HTML will, for obvious reasons, already be encoded in an HTML context, and languages that use greater-than/less-than symbols and/or ampersands (i.e., most of them) are likely to encounter encoded versions of those symbols.
 The safest approach is to write your patterns in a way that can accept (e.g.) either `<` _or_ `&lt;`.

 [Fluorescence]: https://github.com/savetheclocktower/fluorescence/